-The series as a whole will be a sort of exhibition in installments, accompanied by a bilingual catalogue and an extensive public program aimed at bringing a broader, more intersectional audience into direct contact with its themes.
-The public program, a fundamental part of the project spread across its duration, will employ different formats—talks, lectures, round tables, workshops, seminars, concerts, and guided tours—to create a rich calendar of parallel activities.
+The series as a whole is a sort of exhibition in installments and is accompanied by an extensive public program spread across its duration and employing different formats—talks, lectures, workshops, and guided tours—to create a rich calendar of parallel activities.

 The catalogue – published by Mousse Publishing in a bilingual edition (Italian/English) – features an introduction on the project and five essays dedicated to each artist and exploring their approach to the language of performance (texts by: Helga Christoffersen, Jean-Pierre Criqui, Hendrik Folkerts, Aram Moshayedi, Bruna Roccasalva, Joanna Zielińska).
 The book also includes an extensive photographic documentation of the performances in the Sala Fontana.

 Cover photo by: Lucio Fontana, Struttura al neon per la IX Triennale di Milano, 1951 (2010).
 Reconstruction authorized by Fondazione Lucio Fontana for Museo del Novecento, Milan 2010 © Fondazione Lucio Fontana by SIAE 2017 Photo © Masiar Pasquali